Uluru Segway Tours FAQs

 What do I need to bring?

 Participants are required to wear closed in shoes whilst participating in any Uluru Segway tour activity.
-Under no circumstances will participants wearing thongs be permitted to engage in any Uluru Segway Tours activity.
-It’s quite sunny in Central Australia, so we recommend that you wear a shirt a that covers your shoulders and that you bring 1L of water, sunscreen and a cap.
+Participants wearing flip flops or thongs will not be permitted to engage in any Uluru Segway Tours activity under any circumstances.
+It’s quite sunny in Central Australia therefore we recommend that you wear a shirt a that covers your shoulders and that you bring 1L of water, sunscreen and a cap.

 Participants are welcome to bring a back pack or small bag if they wish.
 We do provide water bottles holders for guest to use to carry their water bottle.